 The following services are some of the top VPNs equipped with the privacy and unblocking features to bypass censorship safely:

-1. ExpressVPN – Overall Best VPN for NZ
+1. ExpressVPN – Overall Best VPN for New Zealand

 ExpressVPN has 3,000+ servers in 160 different locations in 94 countries, including New Zealand.
-With these servers, users in New Zealand, you can easily watch your favorite local New Zealand TV stations such as TVNZ 1, TVNZ 2, Three, and Bravo.
+With its server in New Zealand, you can easily watch your favorite local New Zealand TV stations such as TVNZ 1, TVNZ 2, Three, and Bravo.

 The provider has a strong reputation with enthusiastic reviews praising its many aspects.
 Nonetheless, it is an expensive option, currently priced at $6.67/mo .
 However, you can claim a refund within 30 days if you are not satisfied with the service.